-Light-weight and easy to configure while managing to deal with any turbulence or shock.$144.00
+Light-weight and easy to configure while managing to deal with any turbulence or shock.New: $149.00

 The MyGoFlight Flex Suction Cup Mount is uniquely designed to be universally compatible with any iPad or device.

-With its super-strong suction cup, you won’t have any issue securely attaching it onto any flat surface, where it will remain even under the intense vibration of your aircraft.
+With its super-strong suction cup, I found there to be no issue when securely attaching it onto any flat surface, where it remained even under the intense vibration of my aircraft.

-Made from aircraft-grade aluminum, the MyGoFlight Flex Suction Cup is light-weight and easy to configure, while managing to be heavy-duty enough to deal with any turbulence or shock.
+Made from aircraft-grade aluminum, I found the MyGoFlight Flex Suction Cup to be light-weight and easy to configure, while managing to be heavy-duty enough to deal with any turbulence or shock.

-The adjustable arm is a very welcome feature that any pilot will appreciate, as it allows the position of your iPad to be adjusted with precision either vertically or horizontally.
+The adjustable arm is a very welcome feature that any pilot will appreciate, as it allowed me to adjust the position of my iPad with precision, either vertically or horizontally.

 RAM X-Grip with RAM Twist-Lock Suction Cup Mount

-The RAM X-Grip is best suited for the iPad Mini, and allows for precise adjustment.$72.99
+The RAM X-Grip is best suited for the iPad Mini, and allows for precise adjustment.New: $84.99

 Best suited for the iPad Mini, the RAM X-Grip Suction Mount features a spring-loaded ‘X’ design for excellent holding power.

-Due to its ball and socket technology design, you are able to adjust the position of the mount very precisely.
+Due to its ball and socket technology design, I was able to adjust the position of the mount very precisely.

-There is no need to worry about the RAM Suction Cup Mount attaching to any flat surface either.
-And thanks to its twist-lock design, once the device is attached, good luck trying to get it to budge.
+There wasn’t any need to worry about the RAM Suction Cup Mount attaching to any flat surface either.
+And thanks to its twist-lock design, once the device was attached, I couldn’t get it to budge.